-&lt;sup>38 Top row, left to right: British Museum COC307961, Lucknow Museum 11692; bottom row: Lucknow Museum 11724, Patna Museum 18611.
+&lt;sup>43 Top row, left to right: British Museum COC307961, Lucknow Museum 11692; bottom row: Lucknow Museum 11724, Patna Museum 18611.
 See the previous footnote for the source of the last two images.

-Figure 24: Scatter Diagram showing weights of Candragupta II coins and of the Belted Group
+Fig. 24.
+Scatter diagram showing weights of Candragupta II coins and of the Belted Group

 Figure 25 presents results of a formal statistical test of the null hypothesis that the average weights of the two groups is the same (and that the observed difference is the result of sampling).
-The average weight of the Candragupta II coins is 7.77g, while the average weight of the Belted coins is 8.18g.
+The average weight of the Candragupta II coins is 7.77 grams, while the average weight of the Belted coins is 8.18 grams.
 Not surprisingly, the null hypothesis that the averages are really the same is rejected resoundingly.
 There is simply no way that the Belted coins could be regarded as coins of Candragupta II on the basis of their weights, since they are so much heavier.
-One could argue that coins of a specific group might on average be heavier than the average for all the coins of a given king if they were issued late in his reign and coins got heavier over the years of each king's reign.
+One could argue that coins of a specific group might on average be heavier than the average for all the coins of a given king if they were issued late in his reign and coins became heavier during each king's reign.
 But the dramatic difference we see in Figures 24 and 25 is not consistent with this notion of slowly increasing coin weights.

 Candragupta II Belted Group

 Mean 7.77398 8.178955

 Variance 0.034701 0.015866

 Observations 554 66

 Pooled Variance 0.03272

-Hypothesized Mean
+Hypothesized Mean 0

-Difference 0
+Difference U

 df 618

 t Stat -17.1929

-$P(T \le t)$ one-tail 9.8E-55
+P(T<=t) one-tail 9.8E-55

 t Critical one-tail 1.647323

-$P(T \le t)$ two-tail 1.96E-54
+P(T<=t) two-tail 1.96E-54

 t Critical two-tail 1.96381

-Figure 25: Results of a two-sample t-test on the average weight of Candragupta II's coins versus coins of the Belted Group
+Fig. 25.
+Results of a two-sample t-test on the average weight of Candragupta II's coins versus coins of the Belted Group

-Since I am proposing that the Belted group coins be attributed to Candragupta III, who ruled after Kumāragupta I, it would behoove me to compare the weights of the Belted group coins with those of the coins of Kumāragupta.
+Since I am proposing that the Belted group coins be attributed to Candragupta III, who ruled after Kumāragupta I, it would behove me to compare the weights of the Belted group coins with those of the coins of Kumāragupta.
 Figure 26 presents a scatter diagram of the weights of these two groups of coins.
 There is not the dramatic difference we saw between the coins of Candragupta II and the Belted group, but the Belted group coins do seem to cluster at a higher average level than the coins of Kumāragupta.
 In this case, the numerical analysis becomes crucial and Figure 27 presents the results of the t-test.
-We see that the average weight of the Belted group coins, at 8.18g, is indeed higher than the 8.04g average weight of the coins of Kumāragupta, and this difference is statistically significant.
+We see that the average weight of the Belted group coins, at 8.18 grams, is indeed higher than the 8.04 grams average weight of the coins of Kumāragupta, and this difference is statistically significant.
 The t-test is actually very strong, not quite as resounding as in the case of the comparison to Candragupta II's coins but still very convincing.
-A critic of this result may well argue that it may be unfair to compare the weights of the Belted group coins with all of Kumāragupta's, since the weight of his dinārs was probably rising during his reign.
+A critic of this result could argue that it is unfair to compare the weights of the Belted group coins with all of Kumāragupta's, since the weight of his dinārs was probably rising during his reign.
 But it is important to remember that the alternative to assigning the coins to Candragupta III would be to assign them to Candragupta II, in which case the average weight of the Belted group coins should be lower than the weight of Kumāragupta's coins.
 Clearly that is not the case.

-Figure 26: Scatter Diagram showing weights of Kumāragupta I coins and of the Belted Group
+Fig. 26.
+Scatter diagram showing weights of Kumāragupta I coins and of the Belted Group